martdegraaf/martdegraaf.github.io/content/posts/verifyLogged-with-xunit.md

 ```

 # The LoggerExtensions class
-The solution was right at hand beacuse my coworker had taught this one out.
-With his approval i made this blog post.
-Use the extension as described below.
+The solution was right at hand because my coworker had already figured it out.
+With his approval, i made this blog post, many thanks Marnix.
+Use the extension class as described below.
 ```cs {linenos=table}
 //Arrange
 var logger = A.Fake<ILogger<SystemUnderTest>>();